toidang92/toidang92.github.io/_posts/2016-09-30-ruby-best-practices.md

 b = 20
 ```

-## Use the methods are optimized by ruby
+## V. Use the methods are optimized by ruby

 DON'T| SHOULD BE
 ---|-----